sjsyrek/study-haskell-nyc/README.md

 To prepare for your first visit, please do the following (as much as you can):

 - **Join the New York Haskell Users Group [Meetup](https://www.meetup.com/NY-Haskell/) and [Slack team](http://ny-haskell.herokuapp.com/)**
 All announcements pertaining to this study group will be sent out via Meetup and Slack.
+On the NYHUG Slack, look for the #study channel.

 - **[Purchase](https://gumroad.com/l/haskellbook) your own copy of the book (discount codes available: see below)** You will need your own copy on your own machine so you can work with the PDF and your terminal open side-by-side.
 This book was independently researched, written, and published by two Haskell developers working in their spare time to support education in functional programming.
 As an aspiring member of our strong and supportive community, we know you are too committed to the spirit of pure actions to "borrow" someone else's copy.
 They typeset it with LaTeX: give them a break!